 How to Spot a Lottery Scam

-- The email or letter says you were ‘randomly selected’ to win a prize in a lottery game.
+- The email or letter says your name or email address was ‘randomly selected’ to win a prize in a lottery draw.
 You cannot be randomly selected in a game you did not enter.

 - You are asked to pay a fee or ‘premium’ to claim your prize.
 Lotteries will not ask for payment for any prize claims.